Creative Economy Knowledge Exchange Projects

 Details of the awards made under the collective banner of Creative Economy Knowledge Exchange (CE KE) Projects.

-Running throughout 2013 these 12 month projects took forward innovative knowledge exchange activities developed from a number of high quality proposals to the call for Knowledge Exchange Hubs for the Creative Economy.
+In 2013 these 12 projects took forward innovative knowledge exchange activities developed from a number of high quality proposals to the call for Knowledge Exchange Hubs for the Creative Economy.

 CE KE Projects align with AHRC’s ambitions to strengthen the impact of arts and humanities research in the creative economy and form a key part of our strategic portfolio of support in this area.
 Specifically they will deliver a diverse range of new partnerships and complement the activities of the AHRC’s four Knowledge Exchange Hubs for the Creative Economy.